tamato/achaea_mudlet/occultist/domination.md

 - A roar which will cure a target's deafness if such is present, or knock them prone with a stun if it is not.
 - A headbutt which will knock your foe prone.
--k
-An insidious blast of breath which shall inspire sleep in your enemy.
+- An insidious blast of breath which shall inspire sleep in your enemy.

 -------------------------------------------------------------------------------